Examples

 Next, consider the custom views that have been defined for this object.
 In addition to the summary view, you may display information on the coefficient statistics, residual statistics, likelihood statistics, members of the object, and the standard label information view for the Roll object:

-Click on OK to accept the default values and to display a graph of the results in the object window:
+Click on to accept the default values and to display a graph of the results in the object window:

 Equivalently, you could have issued the command: